dnth/DEIMKit/README.md

-    --model model.onnx          # Path to the ONNX model file --webcam                    # Use webcam as input source --classes classes.txt       # Path to the classes file with each name on a new row --video-width 720           # Input size for the model --provider tensorrt         # Execution provider (cpu/cuda/tensorrt)
+    --model model.onnx          # Path to the ONNX model file --webcam                    # Use webcam as input source --classes classes.txt       # Path to the classes file with each name on a new row --inference-size 720        # Input size for the model --provider tensorrt         # Execution provider (cpu/cuda/tensorrt)
     --threshold 0.3             # Detection confidence threshold
 ```